CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### 🏷️ Saving expressions

-Often in programming we may want to reuse a particular expression in our program.
-In this case, we need a way to refer back to a particular expression.
+In programming we often want to reuse a particular expressions.
+Therefore, we need a way to refer back to particular expressions.
 Let’s consider the following string:

 ```js
 "Hello there";